Mullingar

 The Counties of Meath and Westmeath Act 1543 proclaimed Westmeath a county, separating it from Meath.
 Mullingar became the administrative centre for County Westmeath.
 The town was originally named Maelblatha, and takes its modern name from a mill noted in the legend of Colman of Mullingar.

-Traditionally a market town serving the large agricultural hinterland, Mullingar remains a significant commercial location.
-It had a tradition of cattle trading until 2003 when its cattle market was closed for the development of a mixed commercial and residential scheme called Market Point.
-However, in 2014 the local County Council allowed an annual Christmas Market to take place on Mount Street.
+Traditionally a market town serving the surrounding agricultural hinterland, Mullingar's cattle market closed in 2003 for the development of a mixed commercial and residential scheme called Market Point.

 Mullingar has a number of neighbouring lakes, including Lough Owel, Lough Ennell and Lough Derravaragh.
 Lough Derravaragh is also known for its connection with the Irish legend of the Children of Lir.
 The town of Mullingar is linked to Lough Ennell via Lacy's Canal and the River Brosna.
 Another nearby waterway is the Royal Canal, which loops around Mullingar.

+History

+The town developed at a fording point on the River Brosna.
+Evidence of ancient settlement within Mullingar include records of a motte-and-bailey castle, a tower house known as Mullingar Castle, a number of fortified houses and several water mills.
+The town's Irish name, An Muileann gCearr meaning a "wry or left-handed mill", refers to one of these mills.

+Former monastic settlements, founded in Mullingar, included the Augustinian Priory of St. Mary (established by the Bishop of Meath in 1227) and a Dominican friary (reputedly established by the Nugent family in 1237).
+The sites of these two monasteries, which were "dissolved" in the 16th century, were in ruin by the late 17th century.

+When County Westmeath was formed in the 1540s, with the passing of the Counties of Meath and Westmeath Act 1543, Mullingar became the "shire town" for the newly formed county.
+It was also a garrison town, following the completion of Wellington Barracks (later Columb Barracks) in the early 19th century.

+The current cathedral in Mullingar, the Cathedral of Christ the King, was built in the 1930s on the site of a former 19th century cathedral.

 Local government and politics

 Westmeath County Council is the local authority for Westmeath.
 The county council comprises two constituencies or "municipal districts".
-Mullingar town is in the Mullingar Municipal District which comprises thirteen members.
+Mullingar town is in the Mullingar Municipal District, which comprises thirteen members.

 The town is part of the Longford–Westmeath constituency for elections to Dáil Éireann.

+Mullingar's Ruth Illingworth, a local historian and Fine Gael politician, was Ireland's first female openly LGBTQ+ mayor, elected in 2009.

 There is a Chamber of Commerce in Mullingar, and Mullingar is one of the three towns that forms the Midlands Gateway region, along with Athlone and Tullamore, set up as part of the Government's National Spatial Strategy 2002–2020.